 The following is the game board we would solve in this session.

-We hope some of you have solved it already.
 In today's session we will move a bit faster than before as you have already experienced Sudoku game playing to some extent.

 The 81 cell board above is a specific Sudoku game board with some cells filled up with digits from 1 to 9.
 These are the valid digits that you can use to fill up any empty cell.